Liverpool win their first Premier League title in 2020 - their 19th championship overall - sealing the crown with seven matches remaining.

 In an emotionally charged all-Merseyside final played just five weeks on from the tragic events at Hillsborough, Liverpool beat Everton 3-2 with Ian Rush scoring twice.

 The darkest day in the club's history.
-More than 25,000 Liverpool supporters travel down to Hillsborough to watch the FA Cup semi-final match with Nottingham Forest but 96 never return.
+More than 25,000 Liverpool fans travel down to Hillsborough to watch the FA Cup semi-final match with Nottingham Forest, but 97 supporters lose their lives as a result of the disaster at the stadium.
 They will never be forgotten.

 Just three months after having an FA Cup final spot-kick saved, John Aldridge goes some way to exorcising his demons by scoring a Wembley brace to help the Reds beat Wimbledon to the Charity Shield.